oplS16projects/Evan-O-Leary-Connor-Emma/README.md

   * To illustrate the capabilities of Racket slideshow library
   * The inclusion of sound and video as a personal stretch goal

-What exactly will you produce at the end of the project?
-A piece of software, yes, but what will it do?
-Here are some questions to think about (and answer depending on your application).

-Will it run on some data, like batch mode?
-Will you present some analytical results of the processing?
-How can it be re-run on different source data?

-Will it be interactive?
-Can you show it working?
-This project involves a live demo, so interactivity is good.

 ### Evaluation of Results
 * Presentation will include a minimum of 10 slides
 * Presentation will be visually appealing, informative, and have a consistent theme